 - Schools Additional primary school provision will be required in Datchet to support the proposed BLP development.
 Possible building within Churchmead School’s site to offer extra primary school places is a ‘desktop exercise’ at this stage There has been no direct consultation with schools and there is currently no specific programme of primary school expansion.

 - Cycle network for Datchet and Cycling Action Plan schemes.
 These are considered of low priority in relation to the BLP.

 The Infrastructure Delivery Plan does not mention increased General Practice health provision in Datchet, but the GPs and management of Datchet Health Centre are beginning to discuss plans for expanding their services, according to NHS and CCG (Clinical Commissioning Groups) current advice.

 To read the Infrastructure Delivery Plan which was published in summer 2017 please click here (documents are listed alphabetically).

-To read the latest version of the BLP and supporting documents, including the January 2018 IDP, please click here.
+To read the submission version of the BLP and supporting documents, including the January 2018 IDP, please click here.

 To read comments made about the draft BLP, please click here and click on ‘All Comments’.

 Paper versions of the BLP and supporting documents are available at RBWM Council Offices, (Town Hall, St Ives Road, Maidenhead SL6 1RF and Windsor Library, Bachelors Acre, Windsor SL4 1ER), at all Borough Libraries, and at Parish and Town Council Offices during normal opening hours.
 This includes Datchet Library and Datchet Parish Council office.